-Ying Song joined Ropes & Gray in 2014 as a technical advisor in the Intellectual Property group.
-Prior to joining the firm, Ying was a postdoctoral associate at MIT.
-Her research focused on developing novel platinum-based anticancer agents and studying their mechanism of action.
-Ying obtained her Ph.D. from Northwestern University where she developed magnetic resonance contrast agents for cell labeling and intracellular calcium signaling.
+Ying was originally trained as a synthetic chemist focusing on anticancer agents, diagnostic imaging agents and drug delivery.
+Prior to joining the firm, Ying conducted her postdoctoral research at MIT, working on developing novel platinum-based anticancer agents and studying their mechanism of action.
+Ying obtained her Ph.D. from Northwestern University where she developed novel magnetic resonance contrast agents for cell labeling and intracellular calcium signaling.

-- Co-author “Multimodal Optical/MR Contrast Agents Based on Porphyrazines for Potential Cell Imaging,” Bioconjugate Chem, (2010)
+- First author, “Multimodal Optical/MR Contrast Agents Based on Porphyrazines for Potential Cell Imaging,” Bioconjugate Chem, (2010)

-- Co-author “Multimodal Gd-enriched DNA Gold Nanoparticle Conjugates for Cellular Imaging,” Angew.
+- First author, “Multimodal Gd-enriched DNA Gold Nanoparticle Conjugates for Cellular Imaging,” Angew.
 Chem.
 (2009)

-- Co-author “Synthesis and Characterization of Multimeric Contrast Agents for Cell MR Imaging,” J. Am.
+- First author, “Synthesis and Characterization of Multimeric Contrast Agents for Cell MR Imaging,” J. Am.
 Chem.
 Soc.
 (2008)

 - Co-author, “Synthesis and Characterization of Pt(IV) Fluorescein Conjugates to Investigate Pt(IV) Intracellular Transformation,” ChemComm.
 (2014)

 - Co-author, “Phenanthriplatin, a Monofunctional, DNA-Binding Platinum Anticancer Drug Candidate with Unusual Potency and Cellular Activity Profile.”
 Proc.
 Natl.
 Acad.
 Soc.
 (2012)